danglam88/Jart/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE file for more details.

 ## Contributing

 Contributions are welcome.
-Please open an issue or submit a pull request if you would like to help improve the project.
+Please open an issue or submit a pull request if you would like to help improving the project.

 ## Authors